 Eastlea Primary School caters for children between the ages of three to eleven.
 Children stay with us until they transfer to the Cramlington Learning Village in Year 7.
-Our Nursery class currently offers either half day morning placements (15 hours) or full day placements (30 hour placements) for children aged three to four with 39 places available.
+Our Nursery class currently offers either half day placements (15 hours) or full day placements (30 hours) for children aged three to four.
+We have a total of 39 places available.
 The vast majority of our Nursery pupils transfer to Reception at Eastlea.